 Income taxes.
 Income taxes are accounted for under the asset-and-liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and the respective tax bases and for operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in operations in the period that includes the enactment date.
 We periodically evaluate the realizability of our net deferred tax assets.
 Our tax accruals are analyzed periodically and adjustments are made as events occur to warrant such adjustment.
-Valuation allowances not meet the more-likely-than-not threshold.
+Valuation allowances on certain U.S. deferred tax assets and non-U.S. deferred tax assets are established, because realization of these tax benefits through future taxable income does not meet the more-likely-than-not threshold.